Online Medical Assistant Programs in Kentucky: Choosing a School

 Many secondary education providers proudly state their accreditation status somewhere on their website.
 You can verify whether a program is accredited by searching the U.S. Department of Education’s Database of Accredited Postsecondary Institutions and Programs, which offers information provided by recognized accrediting agencies.

-Verifying that a certain medical assistant program is accredited is important; if it’s not, you might not be able to take certain exams like those offered by the American Association of Medical Assistants (AAMA) or American Medical Technologists.
+Verifying that a certain medical assistant program is accredited is important.
+If it’s not, you might not be able to take certain exams like those offered by the American Association of Medical Assistants (AAMA) or American Medical Technologists.

 How do I become a certified clinical medical assistant in Kentucky?

-Many online medical assistant programs in Kentucky offer relatively affordable tuition.
 As noted above, tuition at Eastern Kentucky University costs under $3,000.
 To lower costs further, you can apply for financial aid, including student loans, grants, scholarships, and employer tuition reimbursement.

 Can I complete a medical assistant program online?

-Clinical hours provide a hands-on look at what you’ll do after you graduate.
+Some programs offer onsite clinical hours that provide a hands-on look at what you’ll be doing.
 Completing them can be a useful way to network with potential employers and determine what you do (and don’t) want to do after graduation.
-However, clinical hours are not requirements for all programs.
-You might be able to find an employer that allows you to learn certain skills through on-the-job training.

 How long does it take to become a medical assistant in Kentucky?